ualib/agda-algebras/appendix_a.rst

 --------------------------------------------

+.. index:: ! directed set, ! inductive set

+.. _directed-sets-and-inductive-sets:

 Directed sets and inductive sets
 --------------------------------

-.. index:: ! directed set, ! inductive set

 A subset :math:`D` of a preorder is called a **directed set** if every finite subset of :math:`D` has an upper bound in :math:`D`.